-State Rail Plan
+5.1.2 State Rail Plan

 Rhode Island prepared its first State Rail Plan in 2014, working with rail operators and other stakeholders to identify strategic long-term goals for the statewide passenger and freight rail network.
-An updated supplement to the Rail Plan was also completed as Appendix Q of the LRTP in 2020 which describes updates to the Rail Plan and its continued compliance with federal regulations and funding authorizations.69 The RI Freight Plan goals are consistent with the Rail Plan as summarized in the table below.
+An updated supplement to the Rail Plan was also completed as Appendix Q of the LRTP in 2020 which describes updates to the Rail Plan and its continued compliance with federal regulations and funding authorizations.77 The RI Freight Plan goals are consistent with the Rail Plan as summarized in Table 19.